Generating sets of Reidemeister moves of oriented singular links and quandles: Abstract

 \section{Abstract}

 We give a generating set of the generalized Reidemeister moves for oriented singular links.
-We use it to introduce an algebraic structure arising from the study of oriented singular knots.
+We then introduce an algebraic structure arising from the axiomatization of Reidemeister moves on oriented singular knots.
 We give some examples, including some non-isomorphic families of such structures over non-abelian groups.
 We show that the set of colorings of a singular knot by this new structure is an invariant of oriented singular knots and use it to distinguish some singular links.